 List posts like these promise takeaways in an easy to read package.
 An uncommitted visitor can scan and digest before deciding to settle in and read.

 Readers also like bold subheadings.
-Subheadings tell the reader what to expect within the text and visually break up paragraphs.
+Subheadings tell the reader what to expect within the text and visually break up the page.

 Use short paragraphs and sentences.